 - High Voltage

 - Effect—Reduces the duration of being affected by Hydro by 40 percent.
-Elemental Reactions Superconduct, Electro-Charged, and Overloaded have a 100 ppercent chance to drop an Electro Elemental particle.
+Elemental Reactions Superconduct, Electro-Charged, Overloaded, Quicken, Aggravate, or Hyperbloom have a 100 percent chance to drop an Electro Elemental particle.
 The effect can only be applied once every 5 seconds.

 Check out our guide on How does the Sunfire Jean Reaction work in Genshin Impact to trigger a special Reaction in the game.